webqit/quantum-js/README.md

 fn.thread( [ 'prefix' ] );
 ```

-A “for … of, for … in” loop further has the unique characteristic where each round of the loop maintains a direct relationship with its corresponding key in the *iteratee*.
+A “for … of, for … in" loop further has the unique characteristic where each round of the loop maintains a direct relationship with its corresponding key in the *iteratee*.
 Now, on updating the value of a key in `iteratee` in-place, the associate round (specifically) also runs in-place to keep its contract.

 ```js
 var items = [ { name: 'one' }, { name: 'two' }, { name: 'three' }, { name: 'four' }, { name: 'five' } ];